saimkhan92/Distributed-File-Server/ReadMe.md

-The code has been divided into three different functionalities:
+* The code has been divided into three different functionalities:

     1. List
     2. Put
     3. Get

-Each functionality has separate functions and the code contains comments at each steps for explanation.

-Thread has been used in the server side to handle multiple connections.
+* Thread module has been used in the server side to handle multiple connections.

-The specified timeout value of 1 second has been used and all the configurations have been read from configuration files.
+* All the configurations have been read from configuration files.

-Arguments have been taken by the command line as specified.
+* Arguments have been taken via the command line.

-The final code consists of four server and one client code.
+* The final code consists of four server and one client program.